I’m about to get all up in the discussion of frugal parenting today folks.

 One Sunday morning during Margsy’s weekly swimming lesson a fellow swim mom (is that even a thing?) stopped to tell me how cute she thought my daughters bathing suit was and to find out where I bought it because she’d like to purchase a similar one for her kiddo.

-Now, I’m pretty open about my frugal lifestyle choices and will gladly tell you that x, y or z is used with great pride but that doesn’t mean that I don’t feel judgement from time to time.
 You see the judgement I often face is not necessarily about our choice to live this way but more about the perception or maybe assumption that by choosing frugal parenting we’re somehow parenting our kiddo incorrectly or depriving her in some way.